 Just A Facebook Girl in a Facebook World

-Awake early on a Monday, before her eyes could even adjust to the vague light of the world, she would reach for her phone and check her Facebook.
-It had her weather forecast for the day, and it was normally the first thing she would absorb of her surroundings, not long after the anxiety of … Continue reading Just A Facebook Girl in a Facebook World
+Awake early on a Monday, before her eyes could even adjust to the vague light of day, she would reach for her phone and check her Facebook.
+It had her weather forecast for the day, and it was normally the first thing she absorbed of her surroundings, not long after the anxiety of returning to … Continue reading Just A Facebook Girl in a Facebook World

 Why The New Star Wars Trilogy Isn’t as Terrible as People Keep Telling You It Is